Removable singularities for nonlinear subequations

 }}

 \eject

 {\headfont \AA.\ Introduction}

-{\bf Some Historical Background.} Removable singularity results for solutions to {\sl linear} partial differential equations have a long history with a cornucopia of results.
+{\bf Some Historical Background (Linear Equations).} Removable singularity results for solutions to {\sl linear} partial differential equations have a long history with a cornucopia of results.
 The general set-up involves two things: first a closed subset $E$ of a manifold $X$ which, since most results are local, might as well be an open subset of $\rn$, and second, a solution $u$ of the PDE in the complement $X-E$.
 The conclusion is generally the same, namely, that $u$ extends to a solution on $X$.
 However, two different types of hypotheses are required, one on the ``growth'' of $u$ across $E$, and the other on the ``size'' of the exceptional set $E$.

 The first classical result of this kind was the Riemann Removable Singularity Theorem for holomorphic functions on the punctured disk satisfying $f(z) = o(|z|^{-1})$.
-In 1956 Bochner generalized Riemann's result to solutions of linear PDE's which satisfy the ``growth hypothesis'' $f(x) =o(\dist(x,E)^{-q})$.
+In 1956 Bochner generalized Riemann's result to solutions of {\sl linear} PDE's which satisfy the ``growth hypothesis'' $f(x) =o(\dist(x,E)^{-q})$.
 The remarkable thing about Bochner's removable singularity theorem is that the only information needed about the differential equation is its order $m$.
 The ``size'' hypothesis on $E$ is that in dimension $n-m-q$ the set $E$ should be (in some sense) locally finite.
 The majority of removable singularity results are of this kind -- only depending on the order $m$ of the equation.
 (See [\HP], [\HPP] for more detailed results.)

 The main exception is where the ``growth'' assumption on $u$ states that $u$ is locally bounded across $E$.
 If $E=\{0\}$ in $\bbr^2$, then the harmonic functions extend, while the fundamental solution for the wave equation, namely the characteristic function of the forward light cone, does not extend, even though it is bounded.
-In the harmonic case, capacity zero is the right notion of ``size'' for $E$, giving a necessary and sufficient condition for removability.
+In the bounded harmonic case, capacity is the right notion of ``size'', with capacity zero for $E$ giving a necessary and sufficient condition for removability.